 For an in-depth look at Turkey and the S-400: Why did Turkey Choose the S-400?

 It is highly likely that Russian technicians and engineers will maintain the S-400s in Tukey in some capacity, which ultimately means NATO data will be at risk.
-As a result, the US has frequently threatened to withhold the transfer of F-35s to Turkey.

 How effective is the S-400?